philipmorg/Marketing-For-Self-Made-Experts/chapters/03-What-Is-Brand-Marketing.md

 Brand marketing is culturally aware.
 That's how it gives gifts!
 It's aware of what would and would not be valued by the culture, and so quite often the gifts that brand marketing gives are connected to what's happening _now_ in the culture.
 That's what makes those gifts relevant.

 As of this writing in late 2019, a talk that makes sense of how the tech world could constructively handle events like those involving Epstein, the MIT Media Lab, and Richard Stallman would be a culturally-aware gift.
 If the talk came from a tech-focused consulting or PR firm, we'd understand they probably have a business motive in giving that talk, but we'd experience the insight and sense-making in the talk as an act of generosity, and one that is aware of what is troubling or threatening to the culture today.
-This cultural awareness increases the value of the gift.
+This cultural awareness increases the value and impact of the gift.

 Direct response marketing tends to be less culturally aware.
 As well-known direct marketer Gary Bencivenga put it: problems are markets.

-Many problems are not cultures.
+If the problem defines a culture, then a focus on a problem might be culturally aware.
+However, many problems are not cultures.

 Alcohol addiction has created a culture of recovery, embodied by the institution of AA.
 AA is problem-as-culture.
 But is there a similar cultural institution around addition to nicotine?
 Maybe, but not that I'm aware of.
 I've never heard of Smokers Anonymous.

-Many problems have no institutionalized culture, and therefore no platform for brand marketing to integrate with.
+Many problems have no institutionalized culture, and therefore no cultural platform or institution(s) for brand marketing to integrate with.

 ### Aspirational focus

 Brand marketing often has an aspirational focus.
 The US Army's "Be all you can be" campaign is a clear example of this.
-Just imagine how direct response marketing would attempt to reach the same goal of (I presume) recruiting more people to volunteer for service in the Army.
+Just imagine how direct response marketing would attempt to reach the same goal of recruiting more people to volunteer for service in the Army.
 Direct response marketing might:

 - Focus on how expensive college education is, and how service in the Army can help pay for a college education.
 - Focus on how many poor or rural areas in the US lack job prospects, and how service in the Army can lead to acquisition of marketable skills.
 - Focus on how socially isolating life can be, and how service in the Army leads to lifelong friendships.

-The "Be all you can be" campaign _hints at_ some of these issues, but it does so in the context of an aspirational, uplifting message about personal achievement and transcending your limitations.
+The "Be all you can be" campaign _hints at_ some of these issues, but it does so in the larger context of an aspirational, uplifting message about personal achievement and transcending your limitations.

 Brand marketing tends to shift the focus away from problems and towards aspirations or solutions.